veeral-patel/incidents/README.md

 Investigations are tree-like: a piece of malware may spawn an enterprise-wide sweep, which may find another piece of malware, which may spawn another sweep, and so on.

 Unfortunately, existing ticketing systems -- like TheHive and JIRA -- don't let you create subtickets of subtickets.
+So effectively your tree can only have 2 levels.
+And you can't view a visualization of the tree.

 _INCIDENTS models an incident as a tree of tickets, with any number of levels_